RbzEric/SAYNA-HTMLCSS-BATMAN1/README.md

 # SAYNA-HTMLCSS-BATMAN1

-Dans cette repository # SAYNA-HTMLCSS-BATMAN1 on va voir:
+In this repository # SAYNA-HTMLCSS-BATMAN1 we will see:
-Le Projet Batman parti 1 avec l'initiation à HTML
-Le projet de la  2ème partie du Projet Batman avec MULTIMEDIA ET INTEGRATION du parcours initiation à HTML et la 3ème partie de cet projet
+The Batman Project part 1 with introduction to HTML The project of the 2nd part of the Batman Project with MULTIMEDIA AND INTEGRATION of the HTML initiation course and the 3rd part of this project